 Days after the Supreme Court’s historic ruling and the Office of Digital Strategy’s accompanying celebratory campaign, we asked Axios how she envisions her team’s recent work accomplishing all that she mentions above.

 “If we’re also considering the assets created in advance of the decision, I believe our work does all of those things,” she says.
-“Before the decision, we used design to add emphasis to gay marriage as a civil rights issue, including during the 2015 State of the Union address.”
+“Before the decision, we used design to add emphasis to gay marriage as a civil rights issue, including during the 2015 State o

 HOW’s In-House Design Awards‘ organization by category leads to the ultimate leveled playing field.
 In this competition, in-house design teams are up against other in-house design teams that are producing incredible work while facing a unique set of issues their respective industries—and the great work rises to the top.